"This one precious life" painting by Nicole Javorsky

 About Nicole

-Nicole Sylvia Javorsky is a multidisciplinary artist based in New York City expressing the intricacies of being alive.
-She’s a survivor of sexual abuse who struggled to keep herself alive during her adolescence and early adulthood.
-Nicole's art, music, and writing reflect her own story, healing process, and grief while extrapolating from nature, research, and observations on everyday life.
+Nicole Sylvia Javorsky is a multidisciplinary artist, musician, and writer from New York City expressing the intricacies of being alive.
+She’s a survivor of childhood sexual abuse with PTSD who struggled to keep herself alive during her adolescence and early adulthood.
+Nicole's art, writing, and music explore the intersections between her own story, healing process, existential questions, and a mystical connection to the natural world.

 Each artwork, song, or poem can stand alone to depict a certain layer or aspect of the human experience, but she also continually groups and connects them like fluctuating puzzle pieces building her ever-growing picture of existence.